agiledev-students-fall2023/2-git-workflow-practice-Nina1o1/README.md

 This library is created here in **NYU**.
 The professor that was in part of the development process is in NYU Tisch, and he has a youtube channel that I LOVE called _Coding Train_.

 This library helps students in art major, or any non technical major to use graphic design to assist webpage implemenetation.

+# Comment from Lesley Zhao (NetID: tz2074):

+ This is a really good website introducing tons of useful tools for Javascript.
+Everyone can read the instructions and learn how to leverage these libraries.